Albert Fish: 8 Disturbing Letters That Reveal the Mind of the Gray Man

 His statement reveals a horrifying lack of empathy and a perverse enjoyment of his heinous acts.
 Fish’s words demonstrate the extent of his psychopathy and detachment from normal human emotions.

-Fish's statement also hints at his cannibalistic tendencies, which were a key part of his criminal profile.
-This aspect of his crimes added an extra layer of horror to an already disturbing case.
+Fish’s statement also hints at his cannibalistic tendencies, which were a key part of his criminal profile.
+He not only killed his victims but also prepared and consumed their meat, adding an extra layer of horror to an already disturbing case.
+Fish considered certain parts of the body, like the sweetest part, to be particularly desirable and tender.

 2) Letter to Grace Budd's mother